Showing posts with label Symptoms. Show all posts

 Fasting lipid profile test Or Preferably Fasting : This test measures the levels of LDL, HDL, and VLDL cholesterol in your blood triglyceride levels and may be used to diagnose hypertriglyceridemia.

 High cholesterol often does not cause noticeable symptoms, which is why it is often referred to as a "silent killer."
 In fact, many people with high cholesterol do not experience any symptoms until they develop atherosclerosis, which is the buildup of plaque in the arteries.
-However, there are some possible symptoms that may indicate high cholesterol:
+However, there are some possible symptoms that may indicate high cholesterol.

 It's important to note that many people with high cholesterol do not experience any symptoms until they develop a serious health problem.
 Therefore, it's crucial to get regular check-ups and screenings to detect high cholesterol early on and take steps to manage it.